jamro/bar101/bar101-assets/README.md

 2. Use the provided templates (e.g., `product_emblem_template.png`) for consistency
 3. Keep the file structure organized and add new assets to their appropriate directories
 4. When adding new assets, ensure they follow the existing naming conventions

+## Image Generation and Processing
+All images in this directory were initially generated using the OpenAI GPT-4o model.
+These files represent the raw outputs from the AI model.
+Each image has undergone post-processing which includes:
+- Scaling to appropriate dimensions
+- Adjusting levels and colors for optimal appearance
+- Adding transparency where needed
+- Fine-tuning for consistency across the application